 Pitching starts with asking questions

 Here are some executives discussing how they like to be pitched.
-As you'll see, they each have their own ideas on how to pitch a TV show so just remember there is no single guaranteed method.
+As you'll see, they each have their ideas on how to pitch a TV show, so just remember there is no single guaranteed method.

 Know who you're pitching to

+If you’re wondering how do you pitch a show to Netflix versus a traditional network, always research the company’s tone, content library, and audience.
 Spend less time memorizing your lines, and more time doing an 'advanced scout' on who will be at this meeting.
 Use IMDb!
 What else has he/she produced?
 Where else have they worked?
-What does this company have on their slate?
+What does this company have on its slate?

 Tailor your pitch towards the company as best you can.
 What types of ideas do they seem to like?
 Can you end with a question they might be able to help answer?
 You want to tee up a collaboration.

-How to pitch a TV Show in the room
+How to Pitch a TV Show in the Room or Over Zoom

 If you used your show bible template, you know all the elements of your show already.
 So, why can't you just send them the show bible?
 It's about interacting with them as people, getting them excited about the project.